shoelace-style/shoelace/docs/components/carousel.md

 const images = [
   {
     src: '/assets/examples/carousel/mountains.jpg',
-    alt: 'The sun shines on the mountains and trees - Photo by Adam Kool on Unsplash' },
+    alt: 'The sun shines on the mountains and trees (by Adam Kool on Unsplash' },
   {
     src: '/assets/examples/carousel/waterfall.jpg',
-    alt: 'A waterfall in the middle of a forest - Photo by Thomas Kelly on Unsplash' },
+    alt: 'A waterfall in the middle of a forest (by Thomas Kelly on Unsplash' },
   {
     src: '/assets/examples/carousel/sunset.jpg',
-    alt: 'The sun is setting over a lavender field - Photo by Leonard Cotte on Unsplash' },
+    alt: 'The sun is setting over a lavender field (by Leonard Cotte on Unsplash' },
   {
     src: '/assets/examples/carousel/field.jpg',
-    alt: 'A field of grass with the sun setting in the background - Photo by Sapan Patel on Unsplash' },
+    alt: 'A field of grass with the sun setting in the background (by Sapan Patel on Unsplash' },
   {
     src: '/assets/examples/carousel/valley.jpg',
-    alt: 'A scenic view of a mountain with clouds rolling in - Photo by V2osk on Unsplash' }
+    alt: 'A scenic view of a mountain with clouds rolling in (by V2osk on Unsplash' }
 ];